 In addition to talking to as many lawyers and law students as you can, take advantage of events sponsored and advertised by the Center for Pre-Law Advising.
-Past events have included mock law school classes, panels of current law students, and opportunities to attend classes at UW Law School.

 How can I learn more about specific law schools?

 There are many ways to learn more about specific law schools both online and in person.

 (1) Start your research by looking at the American Bar Association’s Standard 509 Information Reports.
 These reports include information about a school’s Admitted Student Statistical Profiles (including median and 25th/75th percentile GPA and LSAT statistics), Tuition and Fees, Financial Aid Statistical Profiles, Enrolled Student Demographics, and more.
 You can also find relevant information on individual law school websites, including more recent data at times.
 Another way to easily compare schools and sort through 509 Information is to use the Compare Schools tool at Law School Transparency’s LST Reports website.

 (2) If you’re having a tough time figuring out which law schools are reach schools, target schools, and safety schools for you, or figuring out what would be a good goal LSAT score to shoot for to get into a particular school, one helpful resource is the Graphs tab for each school at the lawschoolnumbers website.
 It shows a scatterplot of applicants who were admitted, waitlisted, and denied and what their LSAT and GPAs were.
 It also allows you to filter for international students only or underrepresented minority students only.
 This is self-reported data only, so it does not show you everyone who applied, but often you can see patterns in the data that give you a better idea of your chances than just looking at median GPA and LSAT scores.

 In Person or Online: